aadishv/aadishv.dev/src/content/posts/background.md

 - [Advent of Code](https://adventofcode.com/2024) 2024 participant [[code](https://github.com/aadishv/aoc)]
 - [USACO](https://usaco.org) Silver competitor. [[code](https://github.com/aadishv/usaco)]
 - Cofounded, maintain, and lead architectural decisions and code review for [Dotlist](https://github.com/dotlists/dotlib) and [Dotlist Lite](https://github.com/dotlists/dotlite), a family of open-source productivity managers.

+**Non-programming related**

+- Volunteer at several robotics competitions throughout the year; mentor new teams at an annual Girl Powered robotics workshop.
+- Elected teaching assistant and peer tutor for math courses at OHS.
+- Volunteer in the OHS student government's Board of Communications; wrote code to massively speed up the operations of the board.